 Does the school meet my basic needs?

 While it can be tempting to try for a school that’s on the top of everyone’s list, first make sure the school meets your practical needs.
 For instance, if you have to be at work at 8:30 and school starting time is 9:00 — with no early-morning care — that may be a deal breaker.
-By the same token, if there’s no bussing, but the school is 10 miles away, it may not be a good fit for your family.
+By the same token, if there’s no bussing and the school is 10 miles away, it may not be a good fit for your family.
 Finally, if it’s difficult or impossible for you to send your child to school with a lunch, ask if the school provides one and how much it costs (public schools all offer a free lunch for families who qualify).

 What’s the student-teacher ratio?

 Take student-teacher ratios with a grain of salt.
 Why?
-Because many schools count staff (such as librarians) as teachers, thereby driving down the student teacher ratios, while the classes can still be extremely crowded and teachers overloaded.
+Because many schools count staff (such as librarians) as teachers, thereby driving down the student-teacher ratios, while the classes can still be extremely crowded and teachers overloaded.
 For instance, if you hear that the student-teacher ratio is 15:1, then see that there’s one teacher in a class of thirty five students, it’s worth asking about the disparity.

 Also, ask about what kind of tutoring services or learning specialists the school offers.
 Do they offer "pull-out" tutoring in small groups, in which a student gets special instruction during school hours.
 Do the teachers or other staff offer after-school or lunch-time tutoring?